toddfast/mutagen-cassandra/README.md

 Create a Java-style package in your project to contain versioned schema mutation files.
 The package name can be anything, but it should ideally be specific to the schema you will be mutating.
 (In the same way that Java packages prevent namespace collisions for classes, you don't want to accidentally mix someone else's mutations into your schema by using a common package name.)

-### 2. Add mutations
+### 2. Create mutations

-Add mutations.
-Mutations can be either declarative CQL2/3 or Java classes.
-In both cases, the root package name should be the same, and the mutation file name should start with a **version tag**--a prefix that orders the files naturally with a zero-padded integer, like `V001`.
+Mutations can be either declarative CQL2/3 or Java classes that use whatever Cassandra client you like (Astyanax is supported directly).

+The root package name should be the same for both, and the mutation file names should start with a **version tag**--a prefix that orders the files naturally with a zero-padded integer, like `V001`.
 (Anything following the version tag is just a comment for your own use; the verion tag ends with the first non-numeric character.)

 Examples: